pgillet/my-resume/webcontent/index.md

 Occupation or position held: **Software engineer**
 :date: From June 2007 to April 2009
-Toulouse, France with missions in Cameroon and New Caledonia
+:round_pushpin: Toulouse, France with missions in Cameroon and New Caledonia
 `Telecoms` `Billing`
 Name of employer: [GFI Informatique](http://www.gfi.fr)
 Type of business or sector: Consulting & IT services